Vitamin D and the Plant-Based Diet: What You Really Need to Know

 4. What are the 2 kinds of vitamin D?

-Vitamin D2 is the form found in mushrooms.
-Vitamin D3 is often found in animal sources such as lanolin, although vegan sources from lichen are now available.
-Vitamin D3 is more active and generally the preferred form for supplementation.
+Vitamin D2 is found in mushrooms.
+Vitamin D3 is often found in animal sources but is also available from vegan sources like lichen.

 5. Are certain groups prone to low vitamin D levels?